zdellaert/LaserCoral/code/04-TFs.md

     ## Warning: Groups with fewer than two datapoints have been dropped.
     ## ℹ Set `drop = FALSE` to consider such groups for position adjustment purposes.
+    ## Groups with fewer than two datapoints have been dropped.
+    ## ℹ Set `drop = FALSE` to consider such groups for position adjustment purposes.
+    ## Groups with fewer than two datapoints have been dropped.
+    ## ℹ Set `drop = FALSE` to consider such groups for position adjustment purposes.

 ![](04-TFs_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->